abin1999/Weather_Alert/README.md

 (2) Install requests library (pip install requests)

-(3) To run the app cd to the file location and use run command (stramlit run weather.py)
+(3) To run the app cd to the file location and use run command (streamlit run weather.py)